Work for sale and past projects

-Danish Style Chest of Drawers (past project)
+Danish Style Chest of Drawers (sold)

 This small chest of drawers was inspired by a piece by Danish designer Axel Kjaersgaard.
 It is made of locally grown ash for the carcass with spalted ash for the drawer fronts.
 There are dovetail joints all round.
 The recessed handles were a little tricky, but I now have the hang of it with the help of a couple of router jigs.
 The finish is Danish Oil, which is repairable and can be re-oiled or wax polished.

-Fish Shaped Chopping Boards (past project)
+Fish Shaped Chopping Boards (sold)

 I had a bit of fun with these, making a batch of them for friends' birthdays and anniversaries.
 The fish shape is based on a plaice, so of course we had to call them 'Plaice Mats'!